EntouRaj for Kids 2018 Grant Opportunities

 Financial support will be awarded only to high school programs; individuals’ applications will not be accepted.
 Applicants must provide a letter (or email) detailing the need for financial assistance not covered by the school’s athletic department or booster club.

-Our team leading on the 2018 EntouRaj for Kids High-School Tennis Team Grant opportunity is fielding applications through March 31 for the spring girls’ tennis season and July 1–August 31 for the fall boys’ tennis season, or until funds are exhausted.
+Our team leading on the EntouRaj for Kids High-School Tennis Team Grant opportunity fields applications each year through March 31 for the spring Indiana girls’ tennis season and July 1–August 31 for the fall Indiana boys’ tennis season, or until funds are exhausted.

 Informal grant applications will be considered if they provide the following information: